 The purpose of this information memorandum is to describe the process undertaken by the Resolution Committee and its discussions with stakeholders in reaching an agreement regarding the form of the Instruments.
 This information memorandum also describes the limited materials that were made available to the Resolution Committee and its advisers during these discussions.
-Finally, the information memorandum sets out a summary, based only on information made available to the Resolution Committee and financial condition of the New Bank.
+Finally, the information memorandum sets out a summary, based only on information made available to the Resolution Committee and not independently verified by the Resolution Committee, of the business and financial condition of the New Bank.